LukasKaufmannRelaxdays/sync-multiple-google-calendars/docs/MERGE_CALENDARS_TOGETHER.md

      a. **Time-driven**

-     - "Choose which function to run": `MergeCalendarsTogether`
+     - "Choose which function to run": `MergeCalendarsTogether` (note: this isn't the default option)
      - "Choose which deployment should run": `Head`
      - "Select event source": `Time-driven`
      - "Select type of time based trigger": choose what works for you.